sprawl/sprawl/README.md

 ```

 ## Configuration options
 By default, Sprawl runs on default config which is located under `./config/default/`.
-You can override these configuration options by either creating a config file "config.toml" under root, like `./config.toml`, or by using environment variables:
+You can override these configuration options _during development_ by either creating a config file "config.toml" under root, like `./config.toml`, or _in production_ by using environment variables:

 | **Variable**                          | **Description**                                                                                        | **Default**            |
 | ------------------------------------- | ------------------------------------------------------------------------------------------------------ | ---------------------- |